vmware/distributed-apps-platform/Contributing.md

 Bug Reports
 -----------
-Quality bug reports are welcome at the `Distributed Apps Platform <https://github.com/vmware/distributed-apps-platform/issues>`_.
+Quality bug reports are welcome at the [Distributed Apps Platform](https://github.com/vmware/distributed-apps-platform/issues).

-There are plenty of `good resources <http://www.drmaciver.com/2013/09/how-to-submit-a-decent-bug-report/>`_ describing how to create good bug reports.
+There are plenty of [good resources](http://www.drmaciver.com/2013/09/how-to-submit-a-decent-bug-report/) describing how to create good bug reports.
 They will not be repeated in detail here, but in general, the bug report include where appropriate:

 * relevant software versions (Python version, endpoints egg version, runner egg version)